payne/documentation/ubuntu64Config/installYeomanEmberGenerator.md

 1. Do all the things in https://github.com/brandyn1bennett/documentation/blob/master/ubuntu64Config/installYeoman.md

+2. Install

-2. Install the generator with npm
+.
+Install the generator with npm

   ```bash
   npm install -g generator-ember